 - Make a new goal and start over.
 Never stop.
 Once you reach one goal, make a new one to stay motivated.

-This step is one of my favorite steps of all.
 I know it’s hard to stay active when you’re a busy mom, but I feel so much better when I have regular physical activity scheduled in to my day.
 And when mama feels better, everybody says “Amen!”